che-incubator/setup-minikube-action/README.md

 ```

 Development version is available with `@next`.
 At each commit in main branch, a new development release is pushed to `next` branch.

+# Trademark

+"Che" is a trademark of the Eclipse Foundation.